walterbrown17/clutch_riding/Clutch_Riding_PRD_Document.md

 # 2. BUSINESS OBJECTIVE

 ## 2.1 Problem Statement
-Clutch riding leads to poor fuel efficiency, resulting in unnecessary fuel costs.
-Currently, there is no automated system to quantify this impact across the fleet.
+Clutch riding leads to poor fuel efficiency, resulting in unnecessary fuel costs and potential long-term vehicle wear.
+Analyzing this behavior requires a structured, event-based dataset that does not currently exist, making historical analysis and model training difficult.

 ## 2.2 Solution
-Develop an automated daily analysis system that:
+Develop an automated data processing pipeline that:
-1. Identifies clutch riding events from vehicle telemetry data
+1. Identifies both clutch riding and normal riding events from raw vehicle telemetry.
-2. Calculates fuel consumption during clutch riding vs. normal riding
-3. Quantifies potential fuel and monetary savings
-4. Generates actionable reports for fleet management
+2. Calculates detailed metrics for each event (duration, distance, fuel, mileage, etc.).
+3. Creates two structured dataframes: a granular event-level summary and a cycle-level summary.
+4. Persists the granular event-level data into a new, permanent database table for analytical use.

 ## 2.3 Success Metrics
-- Process 85%+ of active fleet vehicles daily
-- Generate statistics within 10 minutes
-- Identify vehicles with >20% clutch riding for driver training
-- Calculate potential savings per vehicle per day
+-   Successfully process 7 days of historical data for the target fleet.
+-   Populate the new `clutch_riding_events` table with event data.
+-   The resulting data must be sufficient to power downstream analysis, including hypothesis testing and dashboard creation.

 <div style="page-break-after: always;"></div>